isabella232/sign-integrations.en/help/veeva/install.md

     ![Image of lifecycle state 1](images/lifecycle-state1.png)

 * **In Adobe Sign Draft**: This is a placeholder name for the state that indicates that the document is already uploaded to Adobe Sign and that its agreement is in a DRAFT state.
 It is a required state.
-This state must denine following five user actions:
+This state must define following five user actions:

     * Action that changes the state of document to *In Adobe Sign Authoring* state.
 The name of this user action must be the same for all document types for any lifecycle.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.
     * Action that changes the state of document to *In Adobe Signing state*.
 The name of this user action must be the same for all document types for any lifecycle.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.